 Debian 0.01 was released on 15th September 1993 with too many bugs and issues.
-So later the version 0.90 was released for the public with much improvement.
+So later version 0.90 was released to the public with much improvement.

 But the first major update comes in 1996 when version 1.1 was released with intel X-86 architecture support.
 This version has a package manager and other mailing tools included in the software.

 In 1996, a computer programmer and advocate Bruce Perens took charge of the project and created the BusyBox( A software suite, consisting of multiple utilities) to make it possible to run a Debian installer on a single floppy, and a new installer.

 In 1998 Ian Jackson became the leader and Debian 2.0 was released with Debian GNU/Hurd kernel that supports Motorola 68000 family processors.
 The first time OS ported in a Non-Linux kernel.